mbragi/news-blog/README.md

 *#KNOWN BUGS*
-*Display of images on the create form
+1 Display of images on the create form
-*Pagination Buttons
+2 Pagination Buttons
-*#Search Bar
+3 Search Bar
-*#on Click comment Name redirect to edit comment page
+4 on Click comment Name redirect to edit comment page